 Meet a Manatee: Betsy

 Betsy was born to Amanda on October 19, 1990 at the Homosassa Springs Wildlife State Park in Homosassa, Florida.
 She is the sister of Ariel, who is also a Save the Manatee Club adoptee.
 For 20 years, Betsy called the park home, but in November 2010, she started living in a new temporary home – the Cincinnati Zoo in Ohio.
-In October 2017, she returned to Florida to live once again at the park with three other manatee residents: Ariel, Electra, and Lorelei.
+In October 2017, she returned to Florida to live once again at the park with Ariel and Electra, two other manatee residents.
 See a photo of Betsy in the Citrus County Chronicle as she is being prepared for the move.

 Betsy was named after Park Ranger Betsy Dearth, who took care of the manatees and was a long-time employee at the park, which is now known as the Ellie Schiller Homosassa Springs Wildlife State Park.
 Betsy the manatee has been described as curious, thoughtful, and observant by park employees, and she was nicknamed “The Inspector,” by Ranger Dearth.
 Betsy was known to welcome any new manatees that arrived at Homosassa, and she would be the first to investigate a fallen tree limb or any other new object that entered the spring.
 Once, when a film crew came to make a documentary at the park, Betsy delighted in frolicking and playing for the cameras as well as following the camera crew.